The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 This is why we're leading.

-This is why we're proposing and passing out of the House a budget to fix this problem.
+This is why we're proposing and passing out of the House a budget to fix this problem so we can save our country for ourselves and for our children's future.

-The whole thing is fabulous.
+And the whole thing, the whole thing is fabulous.

-Since we're audio sound bites, hit the top.
+Since we're audio soundbites, hit the top.

-Want to go back to me on this program and a prediction that I made yesterday.
+I want to go back to me on this program and a prediction that I made yesterday.

-Because this is supposed and the media will be right in here, folks.
+He's going to release oil from the strategic reserves because this is supposed, and the media will be right in here, folks.

-The news is going to be Obama cares.
+The news is going to be Obamacares.

-He's he's not waiting for the oil companies.
+He's not waiting for the oil companies.

 Somebody has to act.